 - If we all loved in a zoo, what animal would each of us be?

 This is also fun with couples!
 We have some friends we go to dinner with from time to time and we all enjoy this mealtime activity as well.
 We usually laugh so hard and aren’t ready for the questions to end.

-On Thanksgiving, we had my parents and my husband’s parents join us for the big meal.
+On thanksgiving, we had my parents and my husbands parents join us for the night meal.
 We used Ever Thine Home’s “Untie Your Story” ribbon.
 So beautiful, festive and I love the questions.
 Several of us had tears in our eyes as we answered in gratefulness.
 Again, a special meal!

 I googled some of the questions and came up with some on my own but Table Topics ￼has several boxes of questions geared to different ages/scenarios.
 We also just bought this set that has been fun to do at home mealtimes. ￼Just anyway to get the conversation going, kids opening up, laughing and having fun.
-Try it at your next dinner with friends or family vacation and let me know how it goes!!
+Try it at your next dinner with friends or family vacation!